Ashok Singhal: Vishva Hindu Parishad

 After the Meenakshipuram conversions in 1981, Singhal moved to the VHP as the joint general secretary.
 After noting the main grievance of the Dalit communities in the area as being access to temples, VHP built 200 temples specifically for Dalits.
 He says that the conversions stopped afterwards.

 Singhal was a key organiser of the first VHP Dharma Sansad in 1984 held at Vigyan Bhavan in New Delhi, attracting hundreds of sadhus and Hindu notables to discuss the issues of rejuvenating Hinduism.
 The movement for reclaiming the Ram Janmabhoomi temple was born here.
 Singhal soon became the chief architect of the movement.

-Fast unto death & Force Feeding
+Fast unto death and Force Feeding

-During the tenure of Prime Minister Atal Bihari Vajpayee (1998-2004), the pair of Vajpayee and Singhal fell out when he felt that NDA Government of Vajpayee was not taking any further steps in building Ram Mandir.
+During the tenure of Prime Minister Atal Bihari Vajpayee (1998–2004), the pair of Vajpayee and Singhal fell out when he felt that NDA Government of Vajpayee was not taking any further steps in building Ram Mandir.

 Ashok Singhal then went on fast unto death on the demand of the construction of Ram Mandir at Ayodhya.
 He was "Force Fed" on the orders of Atal Bihari Vajpayee.
 This saddened Ashok Singhal and badly affected once good relations of Singhal and Vajpayee for the rest of his life.

 Philosophy

-Ashok Singhal was true Hindu and openly promoted his views.
+Ashok Singhal openly promoted his Hindu views.
 In every public meeting after 1989, wherever he gave speech, there was definitely talks of Hindu and of Hindu's interest.